lowlevel01/AMSI-Ninja/README.md

 # AMSI-Ninja
-A project that encompasses various aspects of dealing with AMSI (Currently in development)
+A project that encompasses various aspects of dealing with AMSI

 # Usage
 ````